 - 1 teaspoon vanilla extract

-- 2 drops of lemon juice
+- 2 drops lemon juice

 - ½ cup Ghirardelli mini chocolate chips melted